 Speaking with Turner, you get the impression that he would prefer a more symbolic site than the hospital—one located in the city, located in an area where people are in the most need of access to fresh, healthy foods.

 “We really want to be in the trenches, to be embedded into the community,” he says of the relationship between the market and the city he envisions.

-But with a location secured and good working relationship with the hospital and the County Supervisor in place, Turner’s attention is on planning the market itself.
-And for the public-health student, that doesn’t just mean bringing nutritious food to Compton—it has to be affordable too.
+But with a location secured and a good working relationship with the hospital and the county supervisor in place, Turner’s attention is on planning the market itself.
+For the public health student, that doesn’t just mean bringing nutritious food to Compton—it has to be affordable too.

 “You aren’t going to find anything that’s not closely related to health and wellness,” Turner says of the vendors he’s lining up.
 There will be three produce stalls for every food vendor, and those selling meals are required to have a healthy, organic option.
 Want to sling hamburgers at the Heritage market?
 You’ll have to make room for veggie burgers on the grill too.

-He’s also hoping to replicate the affordability program Heritage has at its Rancho Cucamonga markets, a matching fund called Double Bucks which is financed with money from San Bernardino’s First Five program and the United Way.
-To enroll, “The community member attends a workshop and learns about health, wellness and diet; about how to eat well, about cholesterol and diabetes,” Turner says.
+He’s also hoping to replicate the affordability program Heritage has at its Rancho Cucamonga markets, a matching fund called Double Bucks that is financed with money from San Bernardino’s First Five program and the United Way.
+To enroll, “the community member attends a workshop and learns about health, wellness, and diet, about how to eat well, about cholesterol and diabetes,” Turner says.

 Combined with federal food-assistance money, shopping for seasonal vegetables and healthy foods at the Heritage market could be less expensive than even the cheapest fast-food options in Compton.
 “Essentially,” Turner says of the Rancho Cucamonga model, “you can buy $20 worth of groceries—$10 using EBT, $10 using your Veggie Bucks, and you don’t have to come out of pocket for anything.”